Resources List

 Mondays from 5-7pm at the Sacopee Elementary School gym (if school is cancelled, so is pickleball) during winter months.
 Designed for seniors of all abilities.
 FMI call Connie @ 625-4644 or Jen @ 650-6665

-Hiram Cultural Center 409-1822, 85 Main Street, Hiram, ME 04041
+Hiram Cultural Center 409-1822, 8 Hancock Avenue, Hiram, ME 04041

 The new nonprofit, which now operates in two adjacent buildings – the library and the arts center – is committed to boosting Hiram’s liveliness and attractiveness to long-time and new-coming families by providing entertainment, education and cultural enrichment for all ages.